phodal/new-project-checklist/README.md

  - future technology stack
  - system evolution plan

+**5. Security**

+ - security standard.
+Is safety more important, or is the experience more important?
+ - data encrypt in the code.
+ - code security.

 ### Process

 **0. Project Process**

  - Project's Roadmap?
 Project duration, deadlive, etc.
  - features's lifecycle.
 Such as Story card workflow in agile
  - How to communicate?
-Such as agile daily meeting, teleconference, Retro, etc.
+Such as IM, Email and agile daily standup, remote meeting, Retro, etc.

 **1.Path to Development**